Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

   coordinate (in pixels).
 This allows using layers as if they were on different height for top-down games.
 Adjusting this can help alleviate issues with sorting certain tiles.
-Only effective if **Y Sort Enabled** is ``true`` on the TileMap layer the tile is placed on.
+Only effective if **Y Sort Enabled** is ``true`` on the LayeredTileMap layer the tile is placed on.

 You can create an additional alternative tile variant by clicking the large "+" icon next to the alternative tile.
 This is equivalent to selecting the base tile